 Text (Conference proceedings)

-Bringing the Sublime Back Down to Earth paper.docx - Submitted Version
+Bringing the Sublime Back Down to Earth paper.docx - Accepted Version

 Restricted to Registered users only until 10 June 2018.
 (Author is actively seeking publication).